Kelley12/blog/_posts/2019-10-17-jekyll-layout-requested-does-not-exist.md

 Build Warning: Layout 'blog' requested in index.html does not exist.
 ```

-While this may only a warning, this breaks the site entirely.
-Because it cannot find the Layout, the pages are either just plain content or in the case of `index.html`, a blank page.
+While these may only be warnings, this breaks the site entirely.
+Because it cannot find the Layout, the pages are either just plain content or in the case of `index.html` a blank page.

 In order to try and figure out what was causing the error, I followed the following steps: